giubueno/live-translation/README.md

 The normal flow involves someone starting an live event and consequently generating a QR Code that points to the event.

 ### Access
-Expectators interested in the translation of the event can scan the QR code and access the live translation and select the target language.
+Spectators interested in the translation of the event can scan the QR code and access the live translation and select the target language.

 ### Broadcast
 The Translator service will receive chunks of audio, translate then and transmit them to the Web Application and this one will broadcast to the connected expectators.